 Nike’s Marketing Approach

 Nike has realized its customers are gradually becoming more environmentally conscious and are questioning retailers who do not have sound sustainability practices in place.
-Nike has always put its customers’ interest first and this has been the basis of all its marketing strategies.
-This time too the company is doing the same.
+Nike has always put its customers’ interests first and this has been the basis of all its marketing strategies.
+This time too, the company is doing the same.

 The Bottom Line